-Widow, Widower or civil partner
+Widow, widower or civil partner

 The person to whom you are legally married or in civil partnership with when you die.
-An ex-husband, ex-wife or ex-civil partner from whom you are legally divorced cannot receive a Widow's, Widower's or civil partner's pension unless they were financially dependent upon you.
-If you marry after leaving Classic, the Widow's pension is based on your service from 6 April 1978 and the Widower's pension is based on your service from 6 April 1988.
+An ex-husband, ex-wife or ex-civil partner from whom you are legally divorced cannot receive a widow's, widower's or civil partner's pension.
+If you marry after leaving Premium, the widow's pension is based on your service from 6 April 1978 and the widower's pension is based on your service from 6 April 1988.